ethereum/remix-project/apps/remix-ide/team-best-practices.md

  - remix-ide https://github.com/ethereum/remix-project
  - remix-plugin https://github.com/ethereum/remix-plugin

-This document is not in its final version, **a team meeting which aims to address new/old best practices, feedback, workflows, all kind of issues related to how the team works together occurs every 2 weeks.**
+This document is not in its final version, **a team meeting which aims to address new/old best practices, feedback, workflows, all kind of issues related to how the team works together occur every 2 weeks.**
 This document link to other specialised best practices (like coding best practices).

 Related links: